RedMatOnyx/awareness/siteplan.md

+starting to implement unified header loaded with javascript testing it in the trailheads view to add to all other views, add the placeholder div and scriptsource to each view file

+waiting to do same to head tags but they are not typical from view to view in the title after |

+just learned that i need to move the header into the body

+javascript cannot GET /partials/header.html for index.html but works fine for views (using live server) ...so will just push and see if deployed site works ok...

+RSS Project
 Still wondering why some of these don't work, and how to find rss feeds to use...
 Will maybe try the following and experiment: